loolys/TimeAPI/README.md

 # TimeAPI

-This API will return a date sent to it in json format
+This API will return a date sent to it in json format.
+You can access the API online at https://mini-time-api.herokuapp.com/ Please do not abuse.

 # Usage
 If you clone this repo you can run it with "node server.js", at default it